-Instructions to complete template RT.02.02 — Contractual arrangements – Specific information
+Instructions to complete template B_02.02 — Contractual arrangements – Specific information

 Financial entities shall fill in this template with the maximum level of granularity possible.
 Where the contractual arrangement includes multiple ICT services supporting multiple functions, financial entities shall use as many rows as the elements in the template by combining the ICT services covered in the contractual arrangement and the financial entity’s functions.